PURSHHH/PURSHHH/README.md

 ME!

 My name is Julia/Thao but i go by Thao (i dont mind which one you use aslong its Thao or Julia).
 Im not a social person maybe a bit but not social.
 Im a swimmer, drawer and a book reader.
 I read manhwa, donghua, mangas and horror/scary storries.
 Recommend me some books if you have.
 I ussually sit alone and im shy to int so plz int with me.
 Im under 15 and yes im young sorry.
 I only use this GITHUB for ponytown nothing else.
 My B-Day is 25th december, yes im so christmas child.
-Im a campricorn and a Omega😨 (Took one of those "Are you a Beta, Omega or Alpha quiz) Pronouns: My pronouns is She/any (not trans) 99% of roblox players calls me "HE" but im a "SHE", "THEY/THEM" works too.
+Im a capricorn and a Omega😨 (Took one of those "Are you a Beta, Omega or Alpha quiz) Pronouns: My pronouns is She/any (not trans) 99% of roblox players calls me "HE" but im a "SHE", "THEY/THEM" works too.

 -----
 DISLIKE/DNI!